ningweinw/ningweinw.github.io/ICT335/Lab4.md

 ## Lab Overview
 In this lab, we will create a Web Application with EC2 Auto Scaling Group.

-This lab will reuse the VPC, S3 bucket and EC2 launch template from the previous labs.
+This lab will reuse the VPC, S3 bucket, MySQL database and EC2 launch template from the previous labs.

 The architecture is illustrated in the following diagram.
 ![](images/Lab4-Arch.png)